 Barcelona is one of the most sought-after tourist destinations in the world and for all the right reasons!
 With its relaxed pace and cosmopolitan feel, it has something for everyone.
 You will especially enjoy its breathtaking architecture, lip-smacking food, and lots more.
 Don’t forget to check out Sagrada Familia, Antoni Gaudi’s surreal basilica, and one of the most beloved soccer teams in the world: Barcelona FC.
+As for accommodations, there are a number of romantic hotels and all-inclusive hotels that offer a great stay.
 If you are visiting this Spanish city in the summer, then you should know that you can explore the city from within and also take some amazing road trips from Barcelona that will add an element of excitement to your travel.
 So, if you are headed to Barcelona for a vacation anytime soon, then check out these best road trips from Barcelona, Spain.

 1. Bordeaux, France

 Located by the Garonne River in Southern France, Bordeaux is undoubtedly the best place for all the wine lovers out there.
 Its Gothic cathedrals and 18th-century mansions are a sight to behold!
 Don’t forget to check out its thriving art scene at Musée des Beaux-Arts de Bordeaux, or spend some time taking a leisurely stroll in one of its many public gardens.
 Give your romantic getaway a whole new meaning!
 Bordeaux is only about 640 km (398 mi) from Barcelona.
 Hit the highway and enjoy the rolling Spanish - and then French - countryside.